 4. NEAF Service Award - Southwell-Keely Medal: Recognizes an individual who has made a significant long-term contribution to NEAF.

-Over the last twenty-four years NEAF, in conjunction with the Pella Excavation Project, have provided members of the general public with an opportunity to work on the University of Sydney’s excavations at Pella in Jordan.
+Over the last twenty-six years NEAF, in conjunction with the Pella Excavation Project, have provided members of the general public with an opportunity to work on the University of Sydney’s excavations at Pella in Jordan.
 People of all ages and backgrounds have been able to experience the unique atmosphere of working on an archaeological dig.
-Planning for the January-February 2017 excavation season is well underway when we plan to further investigate the Bronze Age temple precincts (ca. 1900-800 BCE) on the main mound and other promising areas on Tell Husn.
+Planning for the January-February 2019 excavation season is underway when we plan to further investigate the Bronze Age temple precincts (ca. 4500-800 BCE) on the main mound and other promising areas on Tell Husn.
 Finds from previous excavation seasons include uniquely important ceramic cult stands, and numerous gold, lapis, bronze, glass and ceramic cultic items.